College coaches dealing with breakthrough COVID cases

 The Atlantic Coast Conference has a similar vaccination 85% threshold, in which schools meeting it only have to test once weekly as opposed to three times for programs that fall below it.
 Other schools, state and local protocols still must be followed.

 Guidelines for spectators are less stricter this season after last fall’s protocols that held attendance far below capacity at many football-mad venues.
-No. 13 Florida rolled FAU 35-14 on Saturday night before an announced crowd of 86,840, with only a few attendees spotted around massive Florida Field wearing masks.
+No. 13 Florida rolled past FAU 35-14 on Saturday night before an announced home crowd of 86,840, with only a few attendees spotted wearing masks.

-Georgia’s 10-3 win over then-No. 3 Clemson occurred without sports medicine director Ron Courson, who tested positive with a breakthrough case of COVID-19 and didn’t make the trip.
+Georgia’s 10-3 win over then-No. 3 Clemson occurred without sports medicine director Ron Courson, who tested positive with a breakthrough case of COVID-19 and didn’t make the trip to Charlotte, North Carolina.
 Smart said Courson is doing well but noted that several staffers have also been out recently along with players.

 Even with a vaccine in place compared to last fall and other safeguards in place, risks and concerns remain.